CockpitPP/CockpitPP_Android/tuto.md

 So for the Mig21 I will create : **MiG21Bis_Devices.java**, which is used to stock all the device code we have found in **devices.lua** of the module.

-For the TypeButtonCodes, I will let you choose the good one according to how it working your button in DCS.
+For the **TypeButtonCodes**, I will let you choose the good one according to how it working your button in DCS.

 Then you can add in your listener :
 ```java